ghsusanibar/nd00333_AZMLND_Capstone_Project/README.md

   * [Screen Recording](#screen-recording)

 ## Overview
 This is the Capstone Project of the Udacity Microsoft MLE Nanodegree.
-In this project, we used all the knowledge obtained from this Nanodegree to build a Machine Learning Project.
-We had to get a dataset from an external resource and then build two experiments, one using the AutoML tool and the other one using Hyperdrive.
-Then we had to compare the perfomance of both models and deploy the best one.
-Also we had the oportunity to do some standout suggestions in order to take this project further.
+This project leverages Azure Machine Learning to help in the early detection of heart attacks, which is a disease that thousands of people suffer from in the world and that unfortunately it causes many deaths.
+In particular, this project demonstrates the cleaning, preprocessing, and registering of an external dataset; automated machine learning; hyperparameter tuning using HyperDrive; the creation of machine learning pipelines and retrieval of its artefacts (models, transformers) and metrics; evaluation and comparison of two models; and the deployment of a trained model for use.
+This is a clear example of how machine learning can be applied in the Health field to help predict diseases that affect millions of people in order to predict these diseases in time and to save lives in some way.
+I hope that this project can motivate other people to apply machine learning for the good of society.

 ## Architecture
 First we have to choose a Dataset from an external resource like Kaggle, UCI, etc and import the dataset into the Azure ML Workspace.
 Then we have to train differents model using Automated ML and in the other experiment we have to train a model using Hyperdrive.
 After that we have to compare the performance of both best models and choose the best one in order to deploy it.
 Once deployed we have to test the model endpoint.
 At the end we can also do some Standout Suggestions such as convert the model into ONNX format and deploy the model using IoT Edge in order to demonstrate all the knowledge from this Nanodegree.